thirdelement/sneaker-dadi/TESTING.md

 - The products displayed match those with the most quantity sold in the admin area.
 - The Sale badge, star rating, numeric rating out of five, original price with strike through and sales price are shown correctly.
 - The carousel shows the appropriate number of images on smaller screens with responsive card sizes.
+- Product cards link through to the product detail page for the product shown.

 #### Showcase text, buttons & images
 - The showcase titles, texts, images and buttons are responsive and link correctly.